smartcodercareer/website-content/blog/what-programming-language-to-learn-for-web-development-in-2021/index.md

 Is it solving problems on the server-side or related to security?
 Is it building APIs?
 Is it test automation?
 Is it building amazing user interfaces, or being an expert in some fancy framework?
 These all sound like different universes, and they are.

-## What programming language to learn for web development in 2021
+## Which programming language to learn for web development in 2021
 Ok, we already have a clarity what web development is, we can focus on our theme question.

 The thing is when you are just starting, everything is new, and programming is hard.
 So to make things simple, the best thing to do is to simplify things.